bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 val sub: Substring["scala", 3, 5] = "la"
 ```

 These are efficient, compiler-supported match types for numbers, strings, booleans, and tuples.
-They’re the building blocks for more advanced type-level programming.
+They're the building blocks for more advanced type-level programming.

 ---